Sky Studio Design

 Project Tardis - New Control System with Remote Operations (2017-2023)

-• To fill this brief, a unique and unprecedented control system had to be developed.
-This was done entirely by Richard, and once on-air this system ran 24/7 for 7 years as further studio spaces were developed.
+To fill this brief, a unique and unprecedented control system had to be developed.
+This was done entirely by Richard, and, once on-air, this system ran 24/7 for 7 years as further studio spaces were developed and updates applied in short breaks

 • Live simultaneous control of 7 studios across 4 sites on 2 continents.

-• Harddware VPN used to encapusulate and route traffic across internal networks with no Corporate IT complications.
+• Hardware VPN used to encapsulate and route traffic across internal networks with no Corporate IT complications.

 • largest ETC Eos Network in world (by geography)